Aliases for ANO9 Gene

 GeneCards Summary for ANO9 Gene

 ANO9 (Anoctamin 9) is a Protein Coding gene.
-Among its related pathways are Ion channel transport and Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds.
+Among its related pathways are Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds and Ion channel transport.
 Gene Ontology (GO) annotations related to this gene include intracellular calcium activated chloride channel activity and phospholipid scramblase activity.
 An important paralog of this gene is ANO4.

 UniProtKB/Swiss-Prot for ANO9 Gene